wp-plugins/geosm2/readme.txt

 4. Move the Widget into a desired position in your menu system

 == Frequently Asked Questions ==
+Q: Why aren't my map showing up?
+A: This have many causes.
+The main one being that your host is grabing too many tiles from the OpenStreetMap server.
+Consider establishing your own tile server.

+Q: I still see needles even if I removed the "needle" tag from the widget setup
+A: This is a error prior to version 0.8.3.
+Upgrade to atleast 0.8.3 to make it work

 == Screenshots ==